 This is a test.

 Illinois approved a new Youth Sports Concussion Safety Act, Public Act 099-245.
 Within the legislation, schools are required to implement new requirements for training and response should a student be diagnosed with a concussion.
 Visit our Health Topics section on Concussions to learn more and see the District 35 resources.

 When To Keep Your Child Home

 Hi Parents!
 Here are some important guidelines to consider when you hear those words, “I don’t feel well; I can’t go to school today:”

 Hello and welcome to my website!
 I am extremely excited about helping our students grow into 21st century, digitally literate and responsible citizens!
 Here at Central School we offer a variety of technology-infused educational programming that includes:

--our brand new Innovation Lab as a quarterly integrated arts class (taught by Ms. Jean Dalleska)
+-our Innovation Lab as a quarterly integrated arts class (taught by Ms. Jean Dalleska)

 -iPad pack classrooms in 5th and 6th grade for group projects and collaboration